JCSynthTux/ansible_smarthome_playbook/readme.md

   - Pushes openhabs config and addon.cfg file to host
 - deconz_config (Usually only for migration)
   - Pushes deconz configs to host
-- initial
-  - Does all of the above, except for deconz_config and openhab_config

 ## Usage
 ### Fresh Install